AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/rpc.md

 }
 ```

-More examples can be found at:
+For more examples, please refer to:
 - {{ '[pb_rpc_co_service]({}/src/examples/cpp/pb_rpc/module/normal_rpc_co_server_module/service.cc)'.format(code_site_root_path_url) }}
-- {{ '[ros2_rpc_co_service]({}/src/examples/cpp/ros2_rpc/module/normal_rpc_co_server_module/service.cc)'.format(code_site_root_path_url) }}
+- {{ '[ros2_rpc_co_service]({}/src/examples/cpp/ros2_rpc/module/normal_rpc_co_server_module/service.cc)'.format(code_site_root_path_url) }}## Context

-# Context

-When invoking RPCs, developers can pass an `aimrt::rpc::Context`.
-When processing RPCs, they will receive an `aimrt::rpc::ContextRef`.
-The `ContextRef` type is a reference to the `Context` type, both containing essentially the same interfaces.
-Their primary functionality is to carry timeout configurations and key-value data for passing specific information to downstream services or RPC backends.
+When developers make RPC calls, they can pass in an `aimrt::rpc::Context`.
+When processing RPC, they will also receive an `aimrt::rpc::ContextRef`.
+The `ContextRef` type is a reference to the `Context` type, and their interfaces are largely consistent.
+Their primary functions are to carry Timeout configurations and Key-Value data, used to pass specific information downstream or to the RPC backend.

-The interfaces are as follows:
+The interface is as follows:

 ```cpp
 namespace aimrt::rpc {